ac615223s5/birdhome/collections/_posts/2024-11-01-weather-report.md

 ## Forever domain

 We have moved to a new and hopefully permanent address, [https://stellar.afs.ovh](https://stellar.afs.ovh).
 Technically, the top-level domain is just afs.ovh, but all of nieve space will be under stellar.afs.ovh.
-I'm not going to worry about spending money on some cool domain name when there is an infinite space of infinite levels of subdomains.
+I'm not going to worry about having some cool domain name when there is an infinite space of infinite levels of subdomains.

 When I was first setting up, I happened to have a 1 year trial on agew.tech.
 But now I want something more permanent, especially if I decide to share these websites publicly.
 However, most of the free domain services are shut down and/or untrustworthy, and https://nic.eu.org/ hasn't responded to my request after half a year.
 I also had problems with [dedyn.io](https://dedyn.io/) (shut down), [afraid.org](https://freedns.afraid.org/) (doesn't allow you to create subdomains), and [duckdns](https://www.duckdns.org/) (has [problems](https://community.letsencrypt.org/t/unable-to-create-wildcard-certificate-on-duckdns/190287) with ssl certificates).
 As for paid services, many of them required phone verification or government ID, or some other crap.